joy21fs/Good-Fortune-Generator/README.md

 - "removeEventListener accepts a function that was previously added as a listener with addEventListener, not a callback.
 For this reason it is not practical to use anonymous functions as listeners - they cannot be removed."
 - using "overflow: hidden" to disable scrolling
 - using "white-space: nowrap;" to have text inside a button sit on the same row
+- improving animation performances with will-change property and svg